 Hi all and Niven.
 Years ago I too used to get quite a lot of window

 suicides, that was when we had clean windows.
-Now that my wife is no longer
+Now that my dear one is no

-living no-one chases me about the windows anymore and they have a beaut
+longer living no-one chases me about the windows anymore and they have a

-coat of dust and rain marks; after all, there's only me looking out and
+beaut coat of dust and rain marks; after all, there's only me looking out

-no-one looking in, so who cares?
-Voila, no more suicides, no more dramas,
+and no-one looking in, so who cares?
+Voila, no more suicides, no more